thingsdb/go-thingsdb/README.md

 }

 func main() {
-	// Optionally, the `NewConn` function accepts SSL configuration which might
+	// Optionally, the `NewConn` function accepts TLS (SSL) configuration, for example:
-	// be something like:
+	//
-	//   conf := &tls.Config{
+	//   config := &tls.Config{InsecureSkipVerify: true}
-	// 	   InsecureSkipVerify: true,
-	//   }
+    //
 	conn := thingsdb.NewConn("localhost", 9200, nil)

 	// With conn.AddNode(..) it is possible to add more than one node.
-	// This will be used when a re-connect is triggerd to ensure that the
+	// This will be used when a re-connect is triggered to ensure that the
 	// client quickly finds a new node to connect too.
 Adding another node is
 	// not required when using a single ThingsDB node or when using a thingsdb
 	// service which handles node distribution.